Course Overview

 Structure

-There will be a homework assignments, quizzes on the homework, exams, and programming assignments.
+There will be homework assignments, programming assignments, and in-class quizzes.

 Objectives